Zoran Krasić

 Zoran Krasić (Зоран Красић; 11 March 1956–12 April 2018) was a Serbian politician.
-He served several terms in the parliaments of both Yugoslavia and Serbia as a member of the nationalist far-right Serbian Radical Party (Srpska radikalna stranka, SRS) and was Serbia's trade minister from 1998 to 2000.
+He served several terms in the parliaments of Yugoslavia and Serbia and was Serbia's trade minister from 1998 to 2000.
+Krasić was a member of the far-right Serbian Radical Party (SRS).

 Early life and career

 Krasić was born in Belgrade, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 He graduated from the University of Niš Faculty of Law and practised law in the city.
-Krasić later moved back to Belgrade during his time in public office.
+Krasić moved back to Belgrade during his time in public office.

 Politician

-Krasić ran for the Serbian parliament in the 1990 Serbian parliamentary election as a candidate of the People's Radical Party (Narodna radikalna stranka, NRS) in Niš's second division.
-He was not successful; the winning candidate was Mile Ilić of the Socialist Party of Serbia (Socijalistička partija Srbije, SPS).
+Krasić ran in the 1990 Serbian parliamentary election as a candidate of the People's Radical Party (NRS) in Niš's second division.
+He was not successful; the winning candidate was Mile Ilić of the Socialist Party of Serbia (SPS).
 The following year, the People's Radical Party merged with Vojislav Šešelj's Serbian Chetnik Movement to form the Serbian Radical Party, and Krasić joined the new organization.
-He led SRS's local board in Niš in the 1990s and served as a vice-president on its national executive.
+He led the SRS's board in Niš in the 1990s and was a vice-president on its national executive.

 Member of the Federal Assembly of Yugoslavia (1992–2000)

 Krasić was elected to the Yugoslavian parliament's Chamber of Citizens in the December 1992 parliamentary election when the Radical Party won two seats in the Niš division.
-The election was won by the Socialist Party and its Montenegrin allies, and the Radical Party served in opposition.
+The Socialist Party and its Montenegrin allies won the election, and the Radical Party served in opposition.
 Krasić emerged as a prominent spokesperson for his party in this period.
 He led the Radical Party's electoral list for the smaller, redistributed Niś constituency in the 1996 Yugoslavian election and was re-elected when the party won a single mandate in the division.
-The Socialist Party and its Montenegrin allies again won the election, and the SRS initially served once more in opposition.
+The Socialist Party and its Montenegrin allies again won the election, and the SRS initially remained in opposition.

 Krasić also ran for the Niš city assembly in the 1996 Serbian local elections, which were held concurrently with the Yugoslavian election, and was the Radical Party's nominee for mayor.
 He was not successful; the party won only one assembly seat, and Krasić was personally defeated.
-The overall results in Niš were the source of significant controversy, as the Socialist Party was accused of seeking to overturn the victory of the opposition Zajedno (English: "Together") coalition.
-Krasić participated in opposition protests and promised that the Radical Party would try to prevent the functioning of the local assembly.
-This controversy was one of the principal factors leading to the 1996–1997 protests in Serbia.
+The Zajedno (English: "Together") coalition won a majority victory in Niš, but the Serbian government, dominated by the Socialist Party, did not initially recognize the result.
+Krasić took part in opposition protests and said that the Radical Party would work to prevent the functioning of the local assembly.
+The controversy over the Niš elections was one of the principal causes of the 1996–1997 protests in Serbia.
 Ultimately, the Serbian government recognized the victory of Zajedno in January 1997.